SayleeKolkar/sky130RTLDesignAndSynthesisWorkshop/README.md

 ![synth mul2](https://user-images.githubusercontent.com/104482957/165958984-bc8cfca4-bbd3-4861-accd-221acaa57313.png)

-No cells are present so no need to do abc command
+Cells are not present so no need to mapping.

 use command "show"